-Your kids are going to LOVE this spaghetti bolognese.
+Your family is going to LOVE this kid-approved spaghetti bolognese recipe.
 Because, let’s face it, – kids love pasta!

 This is such a great recipe because it introduces kids to different flavors (rather than just plain old marinara sauce) and you can make it easily from scratch.
 That means no scary processed, sugary, store-bought sauce!